Why Is My Sublimation Not Transferring? 9 Causes and Fixes

 Good supplies make all the difference.
 Here are the products that prevent most transfer problems:

-Sublimation Ink: Printers Jack Sublimation Ink – Reliable colors and works great with EcoTank printers.
+Sublimation Ink: Printers Jack Sublimation Ink – Popular option for converted EcoTank sublimation setups.

-Sublimation Paper: A-SUB Sublimation Paper – Quick drying, great transfers.
+Sublimation Paper: A-SUB Sublimation Paper – Popular sublimation paper with an easy-to-identify coated side.
 The coated side is easy to identify.

 Heat Tape: Heat Resistant Tape – Essential for preventing ghosting.
 Don’t skip this!

 Infrared Thermometer: Etekcity Infrared Thermometer – Verify your actual press temperature.
-Game changer!
+Helpful for checking actual press temperature.

 Lint Roller: Use a sticky lint roller on every fabric blank before pressing.
 Removes dust and fibers that cause spots in the transfer.